AndreeaSofia/AndreeaSofia/README.md

  ⚡ **Professional journey**:
 <br>
 - During my professional journey, I had the opportunity to work as a _Business/Requirements Analyst_ on **four** different **projects**.
 While collaborating with multi-national teams, I grasped the intricate balance between functional requirements and their technical implementation and cultivated a knack for understanding global workflows.
-This hands-on experience **spurred** a **curiosity** to delve deeper into the technical realm.
+This hands-on experience **spurred a curiosity to delve deeper into the technical realm**.
 - Fueled by this newfound passion, I've embarked on a new academic adventure at BBU for a **BSc** in **Mathematics and Computer Science**.
 Eager to blend my hands-on industry insights with rigorous technical knowledge, I'm on a quest to bridge the gap between business needs and technological solutions.

  📘 **Academia**: